-The following map, Figure 4, shows the total estimated population in 2017 of persons over the age of 65 by census tract.
+The following map, Figure 4, shows the total estimated population in 2022 of persons under the age of 18 and over the age of 65 by census tract.
+These two population groups are dependent age groups, which is part of the population that does not work and relies on others for the goods and services they consume.
 In addition, the map shows the location of hospitals, health centers, COAs and other senior services.
-Year-round CCRTA fixed routes are also presented.
-It is important to note the CCRTA has dial a ride service (DART) which covers all roads on Cape Cod and is available for all users.
-The data was obtained from the 2017 ACS.
+Year-round CCRTA fixed routes and ridership stops are also presented.
+It is important to note the CCRTA has a dial-a-ride transportation service (DART) which covers all roads on Cape Cod and is available for all users.
+The data was obtained from the ACS 5-year estimates 2016-2020.